andrestylianos/connect-4/README.md

 #### Dependencies ####
 * Java 8
-* Redis (using default "localhost" and port 6379, should later be moved to application.properties)
+* Redis (using default "localhost" and port 6379, should later be moved to application.properties or use ENV variables)

 #### Testing ####